-The Tucson Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Tucson Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Colleen Crowninshield has worked for Pima Association of Governments since 1994.
 In 2001, she assumed the Tucson Clean Cities responsibilities and became the full-time coordinator of the program.
 She also runs the Solar Partnership in Southern Arizona.